China's Huawei condemns reported NSA snooping

 Former NSA chief Michael Hayden - who ran the agency from 1999-2005 and then ran the Central Intelligence Agency (CIA) until 2009 - told Der Spiegel in a separate interview that the United States had underestimated the reaction of the chancellor and the German population to revelations of mass surveillance.

-Hayden said he was not prepared to apologize for U.S. intelligence agencies having had another nation under surveillance.
-"But I am ready to apologize for having us having made a good friend look bad," he said.
+Hayden said he was not prepared to apologise for U.S. intelligence agencies having had another nation under surveillance.
+"But I am ready to apologise for having us having made a good friend look bad," he said.
 "Shame on us, it was our mistake."

 (Reporting by Andreas Rinke; Additional reporting by Will Dunham in Washington; Writing by Stephen Brown.
 Editing by Jane Merriman)